top of page

 Critical Thinking: Examining the Frame Itself

-I rely on critical thinking to:
+I leverage critical thinking to:

 Systems Thinking: Making Interdependencies Visible